mastodon/mastodon/README.md

 [patreon]: https://www.patreon.com/mastodon

-## ✨ Features
+## Features

 <img src="/app/javascript/images/elephant_ui_working.svg?raw=true" align="right" width="30%" />

-#### **🔶 No vendor lock-in: Fully interoperable with any conforming platform** - It doesn't have to be Mastodon; whatever implements ActivityPub is part of the social network!
+**No vendor lock-in: Fully interoperable with any conforming platform** - It doesn't have to be Mastodon; whatever implements ActivityPub is part of the social network!
 [Learn more](https://blog.joinmastodon.org/2018/06/why-activitypub-is-the-future/)

-#### **🔶 Real-time, chronological timeline updates** - updates of people you're following appear in real-time in the UI via WebSockets.
+**Real-time, chronological timeline updates** - updates of people you're following appear in real-time in the UI via WebSockets.
 There's a firehose view as well!

-#### **🔶 Media attachments like images and short videos** - upload and view images and WebM/MP4 videos attached to the updates.
+**Media attachments like images and short videos** - upload and view images and WebM/MP4 videos attached to the updates.
 Videos with no audio track are treated like GIFs; normal videos loop continuously!

-#### **🔶 Safety and moderation tools** - Mastodon includes private posts, locked accounts, phrase filtering, muting, blocking, and all sorts of other features, along with a reporting and moderation system.
+**Safety and moderation tools** - Mastodon includes private posts, locked accounts, phrase filtering, muting, blocking, and all sorts of other features, along with a reporting and moderation system.
 [Learn more](https://blog.joinmastodon.org/2018/07/cage-the-mastodon/)

-#### **🔶 OAuth2 and a straightforward REST API** - Mastodon acts as an OAuth2 provider, so 3rd party apps can use the REST and Streaming APIs.
+**OAuth2 and a straightforward REST API** - Mastodon acts as an OAuth2 provider, so 3rd party apps can use the REST and Streaming APIs.
 This results in a rich app ecosystem with a lot of choices!

-## 📦 Deployment
+## Deployment

-### 🗃️ Tech stack
+### Tech stack

 - **Ruby on Rails** powers the REST API and other web pages
 - **React.js** and **Redux** are used for the dynamic parts of the interface
 - **Node.js** powers the streaming API

-### ⬇️ Requirements
+### Requirements

 - **PostgreSQL** 12+
 - **Redis** 4+